Quantum4HEP/QUnfold/README.md

 ## Introduction

-Idea based on the work done by [Riccardo Di Sipio](https://github.com/rdisipio) which can be found [here](https://github.com/rdisipio/quantum_unfolding).
+Idea was born by me and Simone during a quantum computing school of Cineca and is inspired by the work done by [Riccardo Di Sipio](https://github.com/rdisipio) which can be found [here](https://github.com/rdisipio/quantum_unfolding).

 Work in progress...